MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/05-LAB_SC_100_Lab1_Ex1_Sentinel.md

 1. In the **Time Range** dropdown menu Select **TimeRange**.
 1. Scroll down to **Include in the drop down**, check **All** and set **Default selected item** to **All**.
 1. Select **Save**.
-1. Select **Add parameter** and fill out the following information:
+1. From the blue box in the top left of the editing parameters window, select **Add parameter** and fill out the following information:
      - **Parameter name:** ProductName
      - **Parameter type:** Drop down
 1. Check the following settings: